 Daniel’s desire to be a part of the solution led him to the Logan Square Neighborhood Association where he spent more than ten years as a board member, eventually serving as the group’s vice president.
 In the organization, he was a leader on issues around housing and community development.

 Daniel helped lead campaigns to build new affordable housing in our community, like the Zapata Apartments.
 He helped shape policies that directed TIF dollars toward the housing needs of working families and fought to pass legislation that protected renters in properties facing foreclosure.
 In addition, he worked as a community organizer with Jane Addams Senior Caucus, helping Chicago’s seniors develop as leaders and fight to improve their quality of life.

 After working as an activist and community-builder, Daniel recognized that to create real change for working families, we needed new political leadership.
-Surrounded by the many communities that have shaped him, Daniel decided to run for 1st Ward alderman to bring integrity and a people, not campaign donor, first approach to government.
+Surrounded by the many communities that have shaped him, Daniel is campaigning to bring integrity and a people-first — not campaign donor-first — approach to government.

-In 2018, Daniel completed his Masters in Urban Planning and Public Policy at the University of Illinois at Chicago, focusing on inequities around parks, government budgets, and housing.
+Daniel is completing his Masters in Urban Planning and Public Policy at the University of Illinois at Chicago, focusing on inequities around parks, government budgets, and housing.
 Five years ago he made the best decision of his life when he married his incredible wife Alicia.
-The couple reside in Logan Square, where they look forward to raising a family.
+The couple resides in Logan Square, where they look forward to raising a family.
 He is an active member of New Community Covenant Church.
 The other passions of his life including running, biking, and baking fresh bread.